mmbuw/gispl/thesis/05-gispl.md

 > When values are not specified as floating point numbers, but as integers, the unit changes from seconds to "ticks", i.e. sensor readings.

 As JavaScript has only one type for numerical values -- the type `Number` -- it is difficult to interpret the duration as either sensor readings or actual time based on the "type" specified.
 Therefore, GISpL.js implements only the time interpretation, but as milliseconds.
 Milliseconds are more common, in practice and in the language itself -- for instance the built in `setTimeout` or `setInterval` functions -- and it subjectively easier to specify `150` instead of `0.015`.

+[^multimodal]: refers to the possibility of using different sources as input
+[^focusobj]: definition of gesture targets